EMD GP50: Norfolk Southern

 In 2015–2016 the Norfolk Southern Railway rebuilt 28 of their GP50s into the low-emission GP33ECO.
 And in early 2016, Norfolk Southern rebuilt one GP50 into their first GP59ECO.
 These units, most of which utilized GP59 cores, have similar specifications as the earlier GP33ECO program but have been built without public funding contributing to their construction.

-Burlington Northern Santa Fe
+BNSF

-Around 2006 BNSF started rebuilding and derating GP50s and reclassifying them as GP25s.
-These locomotives are regoverned to 2500 hp and have D78 traction motors in place of the original D87s.
-This likely means that the Super Series wheelslip control system has also been removed since the D78 traction motor does not support it.
+In 2004, BNSF started rebuilding and derating GP50s and reclassifying them as GP25s.
+These locomotives are regoverned to 2500 hp using new load control systems (LCS).
+The original D87 traction motors may have also been replaced by D78 traction motors, since the original traction motors would not have supported this rebuild.
+Many of these GP25s have been put to use as remote control locomotives.